polarityio/wiz/README.md

 ### Query Assets
 Uncheck if you don't wish to Query Assets.
 (Can be done in response to 504 error)

+### Asset Query Types
+A comma separated list of Asset(Cloud Resource) Types you want results to return for.
+If left empty, will return all Asset Types.

 ## Installation Instructions
 Installation instructions for integrations are provided on the [PolarityIO GitHub Page](https://polarityio.github.io/).